 Connectors allow users to subscribe to receive notifications and messages from the web services.
 They expose the HTTPS endpoint for the service to post messages to Teams channels, typically in the form of cards.

-Notification bot or Incoming Webhook - choose the right one
+Notification bot or Incoming Webhook

 |Notification bot||Incoming Webhook|